Harry S. Fairhurst: Work and professional life

-Harry Smith Fairhurst retired in 1941 and died in 1945.
+Harry Smith Fairhurst retired in 1941 and died in 1945, aged 76.
 The practice was continued by his son, Philip.

 Family

 Philip Garland Fairhurst (1900–87)

 Philip Garland Fairhurst continued his father's practice and was also president of the Manchester Society of Architects in 1947–49.
 His sons were Harry M. Fairhurst and Ian Fairhurst who joined the practice alongside their father.
 The practice continued in the medical buildings field.
 It was responsible for building the Manchester Medical School, and the Chemistry and Physics Buildings for UMIST.

 Harry M. Fairhurst OBE (1925–2011)

 Like his father and grandfather, Harry M. Fairhurst was president of the Manchester Society of Architects in 1969–71.
 He left the practice in 1981 to work on conservation for English Heritage.
 Harry studied architecture at Cambridge, was awarded the OBE and was President of the Manchester Literary and Philosophical Society (1979–81).

 Ian Fairhurst

 Ian Fairhurst was involved in the family practice for many years and later changed his career to farming.